-Jeremy Leach and Emma Griffin from Action Vision Zero are longstanding campaigners for safer, people-friendly streets and roads.
-We believe that what works to reduce and eliminate casualties is already well known.
+We are longstanding campaigners for safer, people-friendly streets and roads with a focus on urban areas.
+We believe that what works to reduce road danger including eliminating casualties is already well known.
 Our aim is to make this knowledge freely available to campaigners.

-Action Vision Zero is funded by the Foundation for Integrated Transport.
+Action Vision Zero is part-funded by the Foundation for Integrated Transport including through the Alastair Hanton Memorial Trust.
+Alastair was an inspiration to so many people (including Jeremy and Amy) in the Road Danger Reduction community and way beyond.
 Thanks to their support, all our services are free to campaigners.

 Jeremy has campaigned for a fairer balance between people and motor vehicles for more than 15 years.
 As a member of the Southwark Living Streets, the group worked to encourage Southwark to introduce a borough-wide 20mph speed limit which was finally confirmed in 2012.